Noyes Armillary Sphere: Location and design

 The sphere is located in the park's exedra, south of the Cascading Waterfall and reflecting pool.
 It stands on the Washington meridian that passes through the White House.
 A wrought iron fence and bushes surround the sphere.
 It rests on an octagonal green granite pedestal which is tall and features heavy molding.
 The sphere measures tall, wide, and in circumference.
-It weighs between 1250 lb and 1500 lb.
+It weighs (Note: Sources differ on the weight.) between 1250 lb and 1500 lb.

 The sculpture's pedestal features a bronze putto called "Child Greeting the Sun".
 The winged figure, which is around 18 in (0.46 m) tall and faces south, represents the "birth of each new day".
 The bronze sphere resembles a celestial globe and is composed of rings inscribed with reliefs.
 The two largest rings represent the Meridian and Equator.
 The equatorial ring features reliefs of astrological signs on the exterior.
 On the interior are stars representing nighttime hours and Roman numerals representing hours of the day.
 A third ring represents the ecliptic plane and intersects with the larger rings.
 There is a small ring on both the north and south sides of the sphere, representing the North and South Poles.
 A gnomon arrow that is facing north represents the Earth's axis and casts a shadow on the equatorial ring, allowing visitors to know the local time.